© copyright 2019, R. Fleischer

 A machine shop, that had two parts, one did mostly car items, the other did custom items (Fleischer's Machine Services; Machining by Flash).

 I traveled and troubleshot problems for other companies, as a representative for several companies, including Alpine, Clarion and Pioneer.
 I also did this for BMW dealerships in California, a very long time ago.

 Here is a very shortened version of a Bio (biography).

-If you want a full, long, boring, biography, try this:
+(If you want a full, long, boring, biography, try this):

-few hours a week, mostly on musician's equipment, but also some HiFi, & some industrial.
+I still work a few hours a week, mostly repairing musician's electronics equipment, but also some HiFi, & some industrial.
 I am on the Board of Directors of a local Kiwanis Club, heavily involved in the Club's projects.
 I also am the volunteer computer and network guy for the Senior Center; and also volunteer for other community things.

 Fleischer's Electronics Service is on the web as http://fleischerelectronicsservice.com/

-Contact me at: http://bmwmotorcycletech.info/emailimage.htm
+Contact me at: https://bmwmotorcycletech.info/emailimage.htm

-© copyright, 2013, R. Fleischer
+© copyright 2019, R. Fleischer

 Return to Technical Articles LIST Page